hull-ships/hull-clearbit/assets/readme.md

 You can enable or disable this feature by toggling the checkbox in the **Enrichment** section of the Settings tab:
 ![Enrichment 1](./docs/enrichment01.png)

 Enrichment is enabled by default but will only result in API calls to Clearbit’s API if you specify at least one segment in the provided field.
-You can search segments by simply typing a part of the name into the field or by opening the dropdown via the triangular button.
 ![Enrichment 2](./docs/enrichment02.png)

 **Which users do get enriched?**